Achilles Tendon Treatments - Pittsburgh Area

 How, exactly, does ESWT work?

 - We firmly believe that ESWT uses one of the most effective (and indeed fascinating) mechanisms for treating achilles tendonitis and other chronic injuries.
-In an over-use injury like tennis elbow, the tendons and ligaments of the affected joint become inflamed and eventually damaged over time due to continuous use.
+In an over-use injury like Achilles tendonitis, the tendons and ligaments of the affected joint become inflamed and eventually damaged over time due to continuous use.
 Effectively, these tendons and ligaments never get a chance to heal properly.
-Shockwave therapy purposely causes small amounts of damage, known as micro-trauma, to the precise area where the tendons insert into the bone.
-This might seem confusing—after all, why would anyone want a treatment which causes more damage?
+Shockwave therapy purposely causes small amounts of damage, known as micro-trauma, to the precise area where the tendons insert into the bone. —after all, why would anyone want a treatment which causes more damage?
 The fact of the matter is that Shockwave therapy actually triggers the body’s own natural healing response.
 Basically, it jump starts the healing process.
 Additionally, it accomplishes two other specific goals.
 The first is increased collagen production.
 Tendons and ligaments are made primarily of collagen, and in an over-use injury this collagen gradually breaks down.
 The micro-trauma caused by Shockwave actually stimulates collagen production as part of the triggered healing process.
 The second involves increased blood flow to the area.
 ESWT treatments increase blood flow to the injured area, and any injury needs good circulation in order to heal properly.
 Note that ligaments and tendons typically have very poor blood flow, which nearly always causes some difficulty in healing, and ESWT directly addresses this.
 We recommend ESWT for nearly all of our elbow pain Pittsburgh patients for these reasons and its overall effectiveness.

 What can I expect during my Shockwave Therapy Treatment?
 What’s it like?